-However, all carpets are not made of similar techniques.
-Also, they even use different materials according to the final purpose.
+All carpets are not made with the same techniques.
+Also, they use different materials according to the place it will be spread.
 Further, the manufacturing method of the Carpet also depends on the type of material.
-So, there is vast diversity among the rugs or carpets in the market.

 Basically, carpets are a textile product and a rich floor covering.
 They consist of two layers.
 The top layer attached to the pre-woven bottom layer is called the “pile”.
-According to the different materials they have made, carpets got different classifications.
-Carpets are usually wool, jute or synthetic fibres.
+According to the different materials they have made, carpets have different classifications.
+Carpets are usually wool, jute or synthetic fiber.

-Carpets made of synthetic fibre are Synthetic Carpets.
+Carpets made of synthetic fiber are Synthetic Carpets.
 Worldwide production happens using a variety of chemical compounds, including polyester, nylon, and polypropylene.
-Also, machine technologies are essential to make these carpets.
+Also, machine loom technology is essential to make these carpets.